Crooked Tree (album): Background

 The album was announced on January 20, 2022.
-It was recorded live at Oceanway Studios in Nashville, Tennessee and was inspired by Tuttle's father, a music teacher and multi-instrumentalist who provides backing vocals on the closing track, and her grandfather, a banjo player.
-Of the album's creation, Tuttle stated: "Once I started writing, everything flowed so easily: sometimes I've felt an internal pressure to come up with a sound no one's heard before, but this time my intention was just to make an album that reflected the music that's been passed down through generations in my family.
+It was recorded live at Oceanway Studios in Nashville, Tennessee, and was inspired by Tuttle's father, a music teacher and multi-instrumentalist who provides backing vocals on the closing track, and her grandfather, a banjo player.
+Of the album's creation, Tuttle stated: "Once I started writing, everything flowed so easily; sometimes I've felt an internal pressure to come up with a sound no one's heard before, but this time my intention was just to make an album that reflected the music that's been passed down through generations in my family.
 I found a way to do that while writing songs that feel true to who I am, and it really helped me to grow as a songwriter."

-Margo Price was chosen to appear on the track "Flatland Girl" because she and Tuttle had a similar childhood, having both grown up on farms.
+Margo Price was chosen to appear on the track "Flatland Girl" because Tuttle and she had a similar childhood, having both grown up on farms.
 Tuttle wanted a "Midwestern girl" to accompany her on the song and learned about Price's family farm after reading an interview.
-Old Crow Medicine Show feature on the song "Big Backyard", which marks the second time Tuttle has collaborated with the band after frontman Ketch Secor appeared on "Olympia, WA", a song on her previous album.
-Tuttle and Secor co-wrote the song together and she explained that "We wrote it with them in mind, and then reworked the lyrics to make it fit my voice".
+Old Crow Medicine Show features on the song "Big Backyard", which marks the second time Tuttle has collaborated with the band after frontman Ketch Secor appeared on "Olympia, WA", a song on her previous album.
+Tuttle and Secor co-wrote the song together and she explained, "We wrote it with them in mind, and then reworked the lyrics to make it fit my voice".
 In a press release about the song, Tuttle explained that it was inspired by Woody Guthrie, noting "I wish that Woody Guthrie were still around.
 I'd love to hear the songs he would write about the crazy world we're living in today.
 But since he's not, Ketch Secor and I wrote the best Woody Guthrie song we could think of."
 Regarding the album's title track, Tuttle explained: "I wrote that song with my friend Melody Walker.
 We had seen a quote by Tom Waits.
 It kind of said like, when they chop down the trees in a forest, the crooked trees are the ones left standing."

-Tuttle and Golden Highway promoted the album by performing "Crooked Tree", "She'll Change" and "Over the Line" on CBS Saturday Morning on April 9, 2022.
+Tuttle and Golden Highway promoted the album by performing "Crooked Tree", "She'll Change", and "Over the Line" on CBS Saturday Morning on April 9, 2022.

-The deluxe version of the album was released on December 2, 2022, and featured four bonus tracks: a cover of "Dire Wolf" by Grateful Dead, a rendition of the traditional folk song "Cold Rain and Snow" and live versions of "Dooley's Farm" featuring Jerry Douglas and "Castelleja", both recorded at Nashville's Station Inn.
+The deluxe version of the album, released on December 2, 2022, featured four bonus tracks - a cover of "Dire Wolf" by Grateful Dead, a rendition of the traditional folk song "Cold Rain and Snow", and live versions of "Dooley's Farm" featuring Jerry Douglas and "Castelleja", both recorded at Nashville's Station Inn.